joaoafigueira/amusement-park-site/README.md

 # amusement-park-site
-Website created for amusement parks with the purpose of: automate ticket sales and control of customer information.
+Website created for amusement parks with the purpose of:

+- Automate ticket sales;
+- Control of customer information.